 3. I don’t want to meet anyone and I’m never getting married again.

 I just ran into a woman going through a divorce who said these exact words to me.
 I don’t think she meant it.
 I think the divorce is raw and there is so much resentment, anger, and sadness.
-Also, trusting and loving someone again seems really really scary at first.
+Also, for divorced people, trusting and loving someone again seems really really scary at first.
 You can’t imagine trusting someone after the lies and deceit you’ve just been through.
 I get it.
 But over time, you will see that there are really good men and women out there who want to be committed and monogamous.
 It really just takes time and healing to get here.

 4. I know my ex will regret this someday.